 Food bloggers aren’t supposed to say they aren’t AMAZING at … everything … but I know my strengths and my weaknesses are always obviously apparent (#stillfrostscupcakeslikeafouryearold).

-All of those Christmas cookie insecurities fell by the wayside because these Christmas Light Cookies are sooooooooo easy to make and so much fun to decorate.
+All of those homemade Christmas cookie insecurities fell by the wayside because these Christmas Light Cookies are sooooooooo easy to make and so much fun to decorate.

-I cannot take the credit for being the genius who came up with this Christmas string light M&M candy idea but honestly, these cookies are just too cute!
-Perfect for bake sales, holiday cookie exchanges, gift giving or just taking a moment to appreciate the Season.
+I cannot take the credit for being the genius who came up with this Christmas string light M&M candy idea but honestly, these sugar cookies are just too cute!

 In quiet.